Bangladesh: Can student uprising bring new, young leaders? – DW – 07/29/2024

 Bangladesh: Can student uprising bring new, young leaders?July 29, 2024

 Bangladesh is reeling from a wave of unrest over quotas for government jobs, with the casualties still being tallied.
-The government puts the official death toll at 150, but according to Bangladeshi media, at least 210 people have lost their lives, and most of them were young people.
+The government puts the official death toll at 150, but according to Bangladeshi media, at least 210 people lost their lives, and most of them young.
 Thousands more were injured.

 Some restrictions have been eased, although social media platforms and educational institutions remain closed.